 The WCC drafted the following water-focused policy concerning exclusive use gardens on common property because several mutuals are revising their policies concerning resident maintained gardens.
 The group neither opposes nor favors such gardens per se; it advocates low water use plants in these and all gardens:

 “The Water Conservation Committee opposes all resident plantings on common property except in permitted gardens that include only plants identified as “very low” or “low” water use in the Walnut Creek area by the Water Use Classification of Landscape Species (WUCOLS) website at http://ucanr.edu/sites/WUCOLS/.”

-The Committee also hosts community-wide programs with Sustainable Rossmoor featuring MOD staff, EBMUD representatives, and Bay Area experts; they speak on summer dry landscaping, the local watershed, and water conservation practices.
-Last year’s highlight was “Taking A Peek At Tice Creek” with Rebecca Pollon, MOD Landscaper Manager, and Leslie Hunt, President of Friends of the Creeks.
+The Committee also hosts community-wide programs with Sustainable Rossmoor featuring MOD staff, EBMUD representatives, and Bay Area experts.
+They speak on summer dry landscaping, the local watershed, and water conservation practices.
+A past highlight was “Taking A Peek At Tice Creek” with Rebecca Pollon, MOD Landscape Manager, and Leslie Hunt, President of Friends of the Creeks.